Pausanpi/Pausanpi/README.md

   Currently, I am in 42 Malaga, where I am actively participating in programming challenges and improving my skills in the programming world.

-  In addition, I am a student of Telematics Engineering at the University of Málaga.
+  In addition, I am a student of computer network systems administration.

   In my GitHub profile, you will find projects related to my studies and personal projects.
 </div>